Points, Lines, Planes, Line Segments, and Distance

 • If a line doesn’t lie in a plane but intersects it, that intersection is a point.

-Here are some example problems:
+Here are some example Problems and Solutions:

-Problem: For any three non-collinear points $ A$, $ B$, and $ C$, how many different lines can be drawn through different pairs of points?
+Problem: For any three noncollinear points $ A$, $ B$, and $ C$, how many different lines can be drawn through different pairs of points?

 Solution: In geometry, you’ll be drawing a lot to get your answers!
 Here’s what we can draw: